+However, if there is no medical knowledge about this drug’s use in paediatric patients, then there is no basis to suspect off label use.
+In this scenario, select LLT Drug prescribed for unapproved age group.

+A medication error should be ruled out if suspecting an off label use scenario.
+ARs/AEs and medication errors such as dosing errors can occur in the context of off label use and should be coded when reported.

 Product Quality Issues

 It is important to recognise product quality issues as they may have implications for patient safety.
 They may be reported in the context of adverse events or as part of a product quality monitoring system.